Most Land and Property Services (LPS) services and phone helplines are available.

 These schemes include:

-- Housing Benefit for rates, which is for people on not eligible to apply for Universal Credit, such as those receiving a Severe Disability Premium, living in supported accommodation or have reached the qualifying age for Pension Credit
+- Housing Benefit for rates, which is for people on not eligible to apply for Universal Credit, living in supported accommodation or have reached the qualifying age for Pension Credit

 - Low Income Rate Relief, which supplements Housing Benefit